SinaBoby/react-cryptoTracker/README.md

 ## Installing Dependencies

-There are no dependencies needed to run the website, everything is prepared to work with vanilla JavaScript.
-However, if you want to install prettier for this project then run (generally you always want to do this if you see a `package.json` file):
+to install dependencies for this project run:

 - `npm install`